Holtby, Capitals shut out Blue Jackets 4-0

 After that, Columbus coach John Tortorella had seen enough and replaced Bobrovsky with Joonas Korpisalo to start the second period, which seemed to help.

-After a scoreless second period, Boyd got his first goal of the season late in the third to cap the scoring.
+After a scoreless second, Boyd got his first goal of the season late in the third to cap the scoring.

 Bobrovsky had 10 saves in the first period for Columbus, and Korpisalo recorded 14 the rest of the way.

+“I don’t see us doing the things necessary to win hockey games at crucial times, and they did,” Columbus captain Nick Foligno said.
+“They played the right way.
+We were flat in the first and kind of got caught watching, and it was unacceptable.”

-NOTES: Columbus F Cam Atkinson had his points streak stopped at 12 games. … Tortorella split up his first defensive pair, Seth Jones and Zach Werenski, who hasn’t made the coach happy lately with his play.
-Werenski skated in the third pair with Scott Harrington. … Columbus F Anthony Duclair was back in the lineup after being a healthy scratch the past four games.
+NOTES: Columbus F Cam Atkinson had his points streak stopped at 12 games. … Columbus F Anthony Duclair was back in the lineup after being a healthy scratch the past four games.
 He replaced Lukas Sedlak. … Washington F Tom Wilson missed a second straight game due to an upper-body injury from a crushing hit by Vegas’ Ryan Reaves on Tuesday. … The Capitals called up Riley Barber from the AHL Hershey Bears on Friday to replace T.J.
-Oshie, who was put on injured reserve with a concussion. … Connolly has five points in the last four games. … Capitals F Evgeny Kuznetsov has six points in his last five games.
+Oshie, who was put on injured reserve with a concussion.

 UP NEXT: